veerashayyagari/awx/deepdive/08-instances-and-capacity.md

 | Docker Compose | Created via `provision_instance` at startup | Pre-existing containers defined in docker-compose.yml |
 | K8s (static) | Created by AWX Operator | Pods in the AWX deployment |
 | K8s (Container Group) | **No Instance record** | Ephemeral pods created per-job by Receptor |

+## Quick Debug Checklist

+If a job will not start or stays pending:
+- Verify the job's `instance_group` and whether it has eligible instances.
+- Check `Instance.enabled` and `Instance.capacity` values.
+- If using K8s, confirm resource limits are set so capacity is accurate.
+- For container groups, verify `pod_spec_override` and credentials are valid.

 ## Docker Compose: How Instances Work